AndersKlint/angular_corporate_website_template/README.md

 # Corporate Website Template
-A website template for your corporate or consulting web site.
+A website template for your corporate or consulting website.
 A live demo can be found [here](https://andersklint.github.io/angular_corporate_website_template).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4, and uses [Angular Material](https://material.angular.io/) and [Material Design for Bootstrat 4](https://mdbootstrap.com/) for styling.